kikrishn/Blog/_posts/2021-02-22-lebesgue-ftc-2.md

 I realized while writing this post that last time I forgot to mention an important aspect of the Radon-Nikodym derivative!
-It satisfies the obvious laws you would expect a "derivitave" to satisfy[^4].
+It satisfies the obvious laws you would expect a "derivative" to satisfy[^4].
 For instance:

 <div class=boxed markdown=1>